tduong5/Machine_Vision/project/README.md

 # Smart Cashier System
 This project was implemented by following tutorials from [Python Lessons](pylessons.com).
 For the program to work, it requires the user to:
 1. Create a database: `create_facedatabase.py`
+   - To look inside the database, use [DB Browser for SQLite](https://sqlitebrowser.org)
 2. Run `face_enrollment.py` to capture the user's face with a user ID and initial balance of 100 to be stored into the database.
 The images are stored in `/custom_dataset/`.
 3. Train the program to recognize the user's face by running `face_enroll_trainer.py`.
 It will then export a .yml file to `/recognizer/`.
 4. Preparing the Image dataset for Custom Object Detection